lucarelli111/tsre-microservices-azure/README.md

 4. Update the `spec.template.spec.containers.image` in the respective `tsre-microservices/ctf/<servicename>.yaml` file with the appropriate tag.

-## Misc
+## About

-**Swagstore** is a heavily modified version from the original [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo).
-In fact, items on the Swagstore are actually Datadog swags.
+**Swagstore** is a heavily modified version of the original [Google Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo), specifically adapted for Datadog's experimentation with APM, tracing libraries, and microservices instrumentation.
+The items featured in the Swagstore are actually Datadog swag items.

+## Contributing

+If you would like to contribute features or fixes to this app, please see the development guidelines and submit a pull request.

+## License

+This project is based on Google's Online Boutique demo application.